Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 If successful you should be greeted with this screen.
 You can select "Arch Linux" to boot into the system.
 ![](/img/arch/install_process/42.jpg#center)
-And you should see a tty apper on your screen.
+And you should see a tty appear on your screen.
 ![](/img/arch/install_process/43.jpg#center)
 Since we do not have any users set up on the system, we can only login as root for the time being.
 So you can just enter the root credentials.
 ![](/img/arch/install_process/44.jpg#center)